-Below you'll find some of the exciting Harry Potter London locations from the world famous series of books and films, plus some top London attractions with links to the Harry Potter franchise.
+Discover exciting Harry Potter London locations from the world-famous series of books and films, plus top London attractions seen in the Harry Potter movies.
 Grab your Nimbus 2000 and follow Harry and his loyal friends on a magical tour.

 Have a magical day out with a behind-the-scenes tour of the Harry Potter films at Warner Bros.
 Studio Tour London The Making of Harry Potter.
-See first-hand the sets, costumes and props used in all the Harry Potter films, and step inside some of the films' locations, including the Great Hall, Dumbledore's office and Diagon Alley to the Forbidden Forest.
+See sets, costumes and props used in the Harry Potter films, and step inside film locations, from the Great Hall, Dumbledore's office and Diagon Alley to the Forbidden Forest.
 Don't miss seasonal themes, including the Dark Arts at Halloween and Magical Mischief in spring.

-Winter arrives at Warner Bros.
-Studio Tour London - The Making of Harry Potter with Hogwarts in the Snow.
-Get up close to props, costumes and models used in the Harry Potter films, and take a look around the studio’s famous movie sets decorated for the festive season each Christmas in London.Read More
+Explore the wizarding world at Warner Bros.
+Studio Tour London - The Making of Harry Potter for the return of the Magical Mischief takeover.
+Get up close to props, costumes and models used in the Harry Potter films and discover the filmmaking trickery behind the magical pranks and mishaps seen on-screen.

 Walk in the footsteps of the three main characters at Piccadilly Circus.
-It is through this iconic location that Harry, Ron and Hermione run during Deathly Hallows: Part 1, when they flee the wedding of Ron's older brother after learning Death Eaters are on their tails.Read More
+At this iconic location, Harry, Ron and Hermione flee the wedding of Ron's older brother Bill to Fleur Delacour after learning Death Eaters are on their tails in Deathly Hallows: Part 1.

 Head inside the Tube station that was one of the main locations used by Harry when travelling in The Order of the Phoenix.
 Accompanied by Arthur Weasley and ecstatic about using muggle underground trains, Harry uses the Underground to attend a disciplinary hearing at the Ministry of Magic.
-Westminster Tube had to be closed for a whole day during filming!Read More
+Westminster Tube had to be closed for a whole day during filming.